foliea/grounds-exec-deprecated/README.md

 ## Websocket application

-The web application is written in `Go`.
+The websocket server application is written in `Go`.

 ## Docker images